 The service which sends OF-CONFIG messages to an OpenFlow Capable Switch is called an OpenFlow Configuration Point.
 No assumptions are made about the nature of the OpenFlow Configuration Point.
 For example, it may be provided by software acting as an OpenFlow controller or it may by a service provided by a traditional network management framework.
+In some deployment contexts, the OpenFlow Configuration Point and OpenFlow controller may belong to different administrative entities, e.g., provider and customer, respectively.
 Interactions between the OpenFlow Configuration Points and OpenFlow controllers is outside the scope of OF-CONFIG 1.2, but is expected to be addressed in future versions of the specification.